Skip to content

 Narcissistic Sibling Characteristics

 • They need to be the center of attention: If you are tired, she is exhausted.
-If you bought a new car, he did too, only a much more expensive model.
+If you bought a new car, he did, too, but it was a much more expensive model.

-• They only see you as a source of narcissistic supply: To a narcissist, others are a way to get praise, or narcissistic supply.
-They only care about themselves and your role is to be their audience cheering them on.
+• They only see you as a source of narcissistic supply: To a narcissist, others are a way to get praise or a narcissistic supply.
+They only care about themselves, and your role is to be their audience cheering them on.

-• When you take a break from them, you feel better: Your guilt leads you to reconcile without hearing an apology from your sibling and the abuse cycle begins anew.
+• When you take a break from them, you feel better: Your guilt leads you to reconcile without hearing an apology from your sibling, and the narcissistic abuse cycle begins anew.

 How a Narcissistic Sister or Brother Affects Your Mental Health